AshleyRayMaceli/salad-bowl-game-companion/README.md

 ## Known Bugs

-_The UI of the app is only optimized for phones at this time.
+* _The UI of the app is only optimized for phones at this time.
 The app is functional but not visually appealing on tablets or very large phones._
+* _calculateCurrentGameWordArray() is asynchronous sometimes._

 ## Support and contact details